 Catch some rays

 After an excusable, hard night partying, and if you can drag yourself out of bed early enough to catch some rays, you’ll be pretty much guaranteed to get a fab tan.
 However … be warned! yeah we know, boring, boring, boring, but please take note, the sun in Cyprus is incredibly strong.
-In September it’ll reach 35°C in the shade, that’s 100°F in English, especially between 11:00 and 14:00, and don’t let those cool Mediterranean breezes fool you !
+In November it’ll reach up to 27°C in the shade, that’s 84°F in English, especially between 11:00 and 13:00, and the air is clearer so the sun is stronger and don’t let those cool Mediterranean breezes fool you !

 Drink lots of water